NotePlan/plugins/jgclark.Reviews/README.md

 The name of the settings are taken from the `key`s from the plugin's `plugin.json` file, which are mostly the names shown in the settings dialog without spaces.

 ## Thanks
-Particular thanks to George Crump, 'John1' and David Wertheimer for their suggestions and beta testing.
+Particular thanks to George C, 'John1' and David W for their suggestions and beta testing.

-You might also like [Anton Skliar's description of his process which includes this and other plugins](https://noteplan.co/n/381AC6DF-FB8F-49A5-AF8D-1B43B3092922).
+## Known issues
+There is what I consider to be a bug in the NotePlan API that means most of these commands **can only update a project note if it is open in the main  Editor**, not in a separate window, or the non-leftmost split window.

 ## Support
-There is what I consider to be a bug in the NotePlan API that means most of these commands **can only update a project note if it is open in the main  Editor**, not in a separate window, or the non-leftmost split window.

-If you find an issue with this plugin, or would like to suggest new features for it, please raise a [Bug or Feature 'Issue'](https://github.com/NotePlan/plugins/issues).
+If you find an issue with this plugin, or would like to suggest new features for it, please raise an ['Issue' of a Bug or Feature Request](https://github.com/NotePlan/plugins/issues).

-If you would like to support my late-night work extending NotePlan through writing these plugins, you can through
+I'm not part of the NotePlan team, but I've spent at least 2.5 working weeks on this particular plugin.
+If you would like to support my late-night hobby extending NotePlan through writing these plugins, you can through

 [<img width="200px" alt="Buy Me A Coffee" src="https://www.buymeacoffee.com/assets/img/guidelines/download-assets-sm-2.svg" />](https://www.buymeacoffee.com/revjgc)